 My Kind of Wonderful

-This contemporary romance is a paperback edition that was published by Grand Central Publishing on December 22, 2015 and has 368 pages.
+contemporary romance that was published by Grand Central Publishing on December 22, 2015 and has 368 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Instant Attraction, Instant Gratification, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, "Wrapped in You", Get A Clue, The Trouble with Mistletoe
+Other books by this author which I have reviewed include Instant Attraction, Instant Gratification, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, "Wrapped in You", Get A Clue, The Trouble with Mistletoe, Chasing Christmas Eve

 Second in the Cedar Ridge romance series and revolving around the combined Kincaid family.
 The couple focus is on Bailey Moore and Hudson Kincaid.